-We believe that a co-ordinated planning regime is needed in seas that are increasingly busy and under pressure.
+We believe that co-ordinated spatial planning is essential to manage our seas under increasing pressure.

 Marine Planning is a tool for Governments to allocate space for different activities and uses of our seas.
 By developing marine plans, objectives are set to ensure national developments deliver social and economic goals while leaving enough space for nature to recover.

 In the UK, the Marine Policy Statement was developed to provide a legal framework for marine planning to promote a sustainable marine environment, safeguarding healthy ecosystems and protecting marine species.

 Good marine planning should tackle more than wildlife protection.
 It should provide an approach to marine developments supporting healthy and productive ecosystems, with marine resources used sustainably, protecting our oceans and seas for generations to come.
 Plans should offer strategic guidance, underpinned by a clear hierarchy of government's policies ensuring the standard of Good Environmental Status (GES) is achieved.

 - Strategic: ensuring human activities are compatible with achieving a healthy marine environment.
 A clear hierarchy between policies and activities must be established, with climate and nature at the top